Prenuptial & Postnuptial Agreements

 Common Parts of a Marital Agreement

-To best understand what goes into a prenuptial or postnuptial agreement, it’s best to look at how the divorce process functions for couples who don’t have one of these plans in place.
+To best understand what goes into a prenuptial or postnuptial agreement, it’s best to look at how the Tennessee divorce process functions for couples who don’t have one of these plans in place.
 At the end of a marriage, the couple can agree on how to divide their assets.
 If they fail to reach an agreement, a judge will decide for them, under the guidelines established by the state of Tennessee.
 The prenup or postnup is aimed at settling as much as possible upfront.

 One subject that cannot be settled upfront is that of child custody.
 This applies not only to couples signing a prenup, but married people who already have children.
 The couple may still work out their own arrangements on custody and child support after the divorce has been filed, but not before.